-Fortunately, a new method of receiving dental care is growing in popularity and it’s not only affordable, but a great way to see the world!
-The increasingly popular option known as dental tourism has taken the UK by storm, and for good reason.
+Fortunately, a new method of receiving dental care is growing in popularity, and it’s not only affordable but also a great way to see the world!
+The increasingly popular option known as dental tourism has taken the UK by storm, and for a good reason.
 Why pay over £600 for a veneer or as much as £2500 for dental implants when you can visit luxurious Turkey, take in the beautiful scenery, enjoy the local culture, and have the same surgery done for a third of the price?

 Furthermore, the dentists themselves tend to be more accommodating and friendly, allowing patients to set up unorthodox payment plans or contact them outside of office hours to discuss concerns.
 It’s truly a welcoming experience compared with the harsh attitude and costly bills associated with dentistry in Britain.

-Getting dental treatments in Turkey is becoming more and more common and it shows: according to recent research, Turkey is the third most popular destination in Europe for dental holidays, with over 6% of UK patients heading there for their procedures.
+Getting dental treatments in Turkey is becoming more and more common Recent research demonstrates that Turkey is the third most popular destination in Europe for dental holidays, with over 6% of UK patients heading there for their procedures.
 And the industry is only expected to expand.
-With people at home using up their savings to pay exorbitant bills for something that they find incredibly unpleasant, it’s no wonder that they are trying to find affordable (and more enjoyable) alternatives.
+With people at home using up their savings to pay expensive bills for something that they find incredibly unpleasant, it’s no wonder that they are trying to find affordable (and more enjoyable) alternatives.

 If you’re in serious need of dental help and wouldn’t mind seeing the world, then dental tourism may just be for you.
 Just imagine being able to visit Bosporus Bridge, Prince Islands and Topkapı Serail, all while getting your tooth fixed – for less than it would cost for a simple procedure done in your own homeland!
 Don’t pass up the opportunity to expand your global experience and save money when it comes to your next dental emergency!